NCAR/climate-primer-water/doc/ch6_downscaling.rst

 correction usually entails quantifying the difference between the model output and observed data, often using quantile mapping, which matches the cumulative distribution functions (CDFs) of the model data with the observations.
-Spatial interpolation methods such as (e.gbilinear interpolation, nearest-neighbor interpolation) are then applied to the bias corrected data at the GCM scale to a finer grid.
+Spatial interpolation methods such as (eg. bilinear interpolation, nearest-neighbor interpolation) are then applied to the bias-corrected data at the GCM scale to a finer grid.

 **The K Nearest Neighbor algorithm**, The k-Nearest Neighbor (k-NN) method is another statistical downscaling technique used to refine coarse-resolution climate model outputs to finer spatial resolutions.
 This approach relies on the similarity between observed and modeled data patterns to generate high-resolution climate projections.
-A unique aspect of K-NN is the ability to craft scenario ‘narratives’, that are conditioned off of particular attributes of a GCM, such as drier and warmer, or ‘much drier and warmer’ types of scenarios (Yates et al.
+A unique aspect of K-NN is its ability to craft scenario "narratives" that are conditioned off of particular attributes of a GCM, such as drier and warmer, or "much drier and warmer" types of scenarios (Yates et al.
 2005; Seyyed et al. 2012).

 Parametric Methods